 The intended function of the tools is to capture the data flows, analyze and reconstruct documents, images, email, and VoIP conversations.

 “To validate the large-scale capabilities of the toolkit, we conducted a “stress test” of the system using approximately 123,500,000 packets from a collection of packet capture files totaling nearly 100GB.”

-FileTSAR also employs hashing for each file it carves to maintain the forensic integrity of probative data.
+FileTSAR a free forensic toolkit also employs hashing for each file it carves to maintain the forensic integrity of probative data.

 “We aimed to create a tool that addressed the challenges faced by digital forensic examiners when investigating cases involving large-scale computer networks,” Seigfried-Spellar said.